 We have two methods for cleaning wheels, first one is with one of our car shampoos in the Wheels bucket , Orange Agent and the Dirty Deeds cloth, and the second is if you suffer from bad brake dust issues, you will want to be using our epic Wheely Clean cleaner.

 Let's start with the wash method first.
 Unless you are washing a Hummer or a Mack truck, half fill your Wheels bucket and add a capful of our wash to it.
-Spray the Orange Agent and use a wheel cleaning brush or the Dirty Deeds cloth and give your wheels a good and thorough scrub.
+Spray the Orange Agent and use our Little Chubby Brush and our Nuts & Guts brush, or the Dirty Deeds cloth, and give your wheels a good and thorough scrub.
+Use our Flathead brush to scrub in between the rim and the brake caliper for a thorough clean.
 Do them one at a time and rinse off with fresh water afterwards.